2-Guys-1-Code/2guys1code/poker/README.md

 We can start a game with X number of players
 The game shuffles the deck then deals the hands, alternating between the players

+players get chips (eventually, players can come with their own chips) players can bet, call, raise, fold (implement betting rules)

+We will need to implement some AIs for the computer to bet automatically AND/OR
+A way for humans to play

+Draw Poker
+if hand1> hand2:

+Round
+    goes to wining / tying hand is determined players place bets or check or fold in squential order until Bet
+Pot
+Fold

+Players can:
+* check
+* bet
+* raise
+* call
+* fold

+Simple steps:
+* Simple game (no exchanging cards, no ante)  1 round only, winner player with most chips.
+No wild cards
+    * all players check, reach the end, compare hands (no money in the pot, game will go on forever)
+    * all players go all-in, reach the end, compare hands (winner takes all, game ends)
+    * all players go all-in, reach the end, compare hands (TIE! split the pot) (2-way & 3-way tie)
+    * all players raise small, then call when they don't have enough chips to raise
+    * first player bets, all others fold.
+No comparison, only player left wins